 Extra Tips for Managing Raynaud’s in Cold Weather

-Mittens are a powerful tool, but they work best when combined with other lifestyle adjustments:
+Mittens are a powerful tool, but they work best when combined with other lifestyle adjustments.
+If stress is a trigger for you, see our Panic Attack: Symptoms, Causes, Treatment & How to Cope article for practical coping strategies.

 When to See a Doctor